Nipissing—Timiskaming: Demographics

-Member of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada:

 Election results

 Despite the fact that 99% of this riding stayed the same after the 2012 redistribution, based on the results of the 2011 election — in which Aspin defeated Rota by a margin of just 18 votes — the minor boundary changes were enough to make the seat a notional Liberal riding.
 The riding lost two Conservative voting areas in the north (Hudson Township and Harris Township) while gaining the Nipissing 10 Indian Reserve, where the Tories finished third.

 Note: This vote was subject to mandatory recount because of the margin of win being less than 1/1000 of the total votes.